-Rodolfo Piedrabuena would like to the think the opportunity to tackle the global food waste problem is ripe for the picking.
+Rodolfo Piedrabuena would like to think the opportunity to tackle the global food-waste problem is ripe for the picking.

 An estimated 17 per cent of global food production goes to waste between harvest and retail, according to the United Nations.
 But what if one could begin to stem the tide right at harvest?

 “This is a massive challenge,” said Piedrabuena, chief technology officer of TrendiTech Inc. (Trendi).